Moimenta-Alcafache train crash: Crash

 The regional service, which was stopping at all stations, arrived at Mangualde station, where it was supposed to stay until the international train had passed.
 However, notwithstanding the fact that the international service train had standing orders giving it the right of way, the regional continued on, estimating that the delay in the international's service would be enough for the regional to get to Nelas station, where the crossing could be effected.
 However, the international service was running with a shorter delay than expected; wrongly considering that the line was open to Mangualde station, it also moved on.
 After the departure, the Nelas stationmaster phoned Moimenta-Alcafache waystation to warn them about the international service departure, and was then informed of the oncoming regional train.
 Foreseeing that the trains would collide, he tried to warn the guardsman on a level crossing between both stations by holding a banner or placing petards on the line; however, this action was not possible, as the train had already passed.

 Around 18:37, the trains collided, while traveling approximately 100 km/h each.
 The shock destroyed both locomotives and some cars in both trains, and ignited several gasoline-fueled fires.
 Due to the fact that the materials used in the carriages were not fireproof, the fire spread quickly, producing great amounts of smoke.

 Immediately after the crash, panic spread among the passengers, who were frantically trying to get out of the carriages.
 Many people, among them children, got out of the wreckage, having been helped by other passengers; others burned to death, or were asphyxiated by smoke and fumes.

 Rescue and aftermath

 The alert was given by military personnel of the Portuguese Guarda Nacional Republicana (National Republican Guard), who were operating on EN234, near the crash site.
 Although the rescue services arrived only a few minutes after the accident, the situation there was chaotic, with fires on the trains and forest around, many people hurt, and several passengers in panic.

-It is estimated that some 150 people have perished, though the circumstances of the crash and the lack of control of the number of passengers in both services prevent an exact count of the number of victims.
+It is estimated that some 150 people perished, though the circumstances of the crash and the lack of control of the number of passengers in both services prevent an exact count of the number of victims.
 The official estimate points to 49 dead, from which only 14 were identified, while 64 passengers remain officially missing.

 Most of the remains that were not identified were buried in a common trench near the crash site, which was converted to a memorial remembering the victims and the rescue teams.